TK-UF/Postdoctoral-Associate/README.md

 Apply Here: http://explore.jobs.ufl.edu/cw/en-us/job/505376/postdoctoral-associate-pediatrics-mcintosh-lab

-This position will be closing on January 19, 2018 at 11:55pm (Eastern Standard Time).
+This position will be closing on February 19, 2018 at 11:55pm (Eastern Standard Time).